realgithubid/2021Spring-EE599-HW2/README.md

 - All three functions take 2 parameters as the input.
 - If both inputs are integers or string, compare them and return the result if they are equal, else return false.
-- If the first input is an integer and the second input is a string or vice-versa your code should return true if the value of string is equal to the interger, else return false.
+- If the first input is an integer and the second input is a string or vice-versa your code should return true if the value of string is equal to the integer, else return false.
 Notice string "05" is equal to integer 5.

 Examples: